|

 smoking in the lower base camp, and no water would mean

+no climbing.
 The next day, after another three superb pitches with

 their own little challenges including one of E6 on superb